johannschopplich/toon/SPEC.md

 Audience: implementers of encoders/decoders/validators; tool authors; practitioners embedding TOON in LLM prompts.

+All normative text in this specification is contained in Sections 1-16 and Section 19.
+All appendices are informative except where explicitly marked normative.
+Examples throughout this document are informative unless explicitly stated otherwise.

+Implementations that fail to conform to any MUST or REQUIRED level requirement are non-conformant.
+Implementations that conform to all MUST and REQUIRED level requirements but fail to conform to SHOULD or RECOMMENDED level requirements are said to be "not fully conformant" but are still considered conformant.

 ## Table of Contents

 1. [Terminology and Conventions](#1-terminology-and-conventions)